charlesreid1-com/charlesreid1-ansible/docs/ansible_vagrant.md

 vagrant up
 ```

-This will start a Ubuntu xenial (16.04) machine.
+This will start a Ubuntu Xenial (16.04) machine.

 ## Provision Vagrant Machine (Setup Step)